-Clinical ecology provides an investigation into the background, history and mechanisms behind chemical and environmental toxicology, strategies for detoxification and various tests and evaluative techniques.
-An in depth presentation of allergy and allergy testing and treatment methods is also included.
+Clinical Ecology provides students a look into the background, history and mechanisms behind chemical and environmental toxicology.
+In the course, students will explore strategies for detoxification, various tests, and other evaluative techniques.
+An in-depth presentation of allergy and allergy testing and treatment methods is included.

-Dermatology examines the etiology, presentation and pathophysiology of various skin conditions encountered by the practicing physician.
-Identification of the physical presentation is emphasized.
+Dermatology examines the etiology, presentation and pathophysiology of various skin conditions.
+Identification of physical presentation is emphasized throughout the module.

-Genetics develops an understanding of the role of genetic makeup and its contribution to the health of the individual.
-The rapidly changing field of genetics and its contribution to medicine is surveyed.
-The role of genetic counselling as practiced in British Columbia is also considered.
+This module develops an understanding of the role of a person’s genetic makeup and its contribution to their health.
+The rapidly changing field of genetics and its contribution to medicine is examined and discussed, as is the emerging role of genetic counselling as practiced in British Columbia.

-General terms, normal karyotype, examples of Mendelian disorders, cytogenetic disorders and single gene disorders with non classic inheritance will be discussed.
-The role of biotechnology in society today as well as possible naturopathic roles and applications for the treatment of individuals with genetic diseases will also be discussed.
+The role of biotechnology in society, as well as possible naturopathic roles and applications for the treatment of individuals with genetic diseases will be examined.

 This six week course will cover clinic considerations when doing a historical intake, physical exam, nutritional assessment and laboratory investigation.
-Some of the more common abnormal findings that are non pathological for the geriatric population will be explored.
-Commonly found pathologies in the geriatric population will be discussed as well as the naturopathic considerations.
+Some of the more common abnormal non-pathological findings of the geriatric population will be explored.
+Common pathologies in the geriatric population will be discussed, as well as the naturopathic considerations.
 This course will also attempt to cover social constructs the geriatric patient may have to endure and discuss possible solutions.

 Gynecology (Didactic with Lab)

-Gynecology thoroughly examines women’s health, including normal development throughout the life cycle, understanding of hormone balance and differential diagnosis, investigation and treatment of imbalance or disease.
-Because many factors specifically affect the health and well being of women, this course takes a holistic, woman centred perspective on gynecology.
-In addition to pathologies and allopathic and naturopathic treatments, wider factors are examined, including socioeconomic status and cultural behaviours, to develop a broader perspective on how practitioners can best provide women’s health-care.
+Our Gynecology course examines women’s health from a naturopathic perspective.
+The course includes the study of normal development throughout the life cycle, understanding of hormone balance and differential diagnosis, investigation and treatment of imbalance or disease.
+Because many factors specifically affect the health and wellbeing of women, this course takes a holistic, woman-centred perspective on gynecology.
+In addition to pathologies and allopathic and naturopathic treatments, wider factors are examined – including socioeconomic status and cultural behaviours – to develop a broader perspective on how practitioners can best provide women’s health-care.

 Naturopathic Clinical Art and Sciences NCAS I-VI

-This series of courses uses many approaches, including Problem Based Learning (PBL), case based collaborative learning, patient research, and case analysis.
-Specifically, it is designed to prepare future naturopathic physicians to apply the knowledge acquired in school to the problems and issues they will confront in clinical practice.
+These courses are designed to prepare students for the reality of a clinical setting, in which people are human and problems are occasionally unclear.
+The course will cover many approaches, including Problem Based Learning (PBL), case based collaborative learning, patient research, and case analysis.
 This course begins with clinical entrance in the third year, and continues to the end of the naturopathic medicine program.
-It serves as an educational core, uniting the curriculum with clinical practice.
+It serves as an educational core, uniting the curriculum with clinical practice

-The courses include a series of projects in each term based on clinical problems or topical issues, and are usually presented as patient cases in a variety of formats.
+The courses include a series of projects in each term based on clinical problems or topical issues.
+These issues are usually presented as patient cases.
 It examines each facet of clinical practice to sharpen clinical, diagnostic and treatment skills, case management and professional attitudes.

 The students are responsible for making the process work.
-The instructor’s function is to facilitate and support the group by both acting as a resource and serving as an unobtrusive educational coach to guide students in reasoning their way through the problem.
+The instructor’s function is to facilitate and support the group by acting as a resource and serving as an unobtrusive educational coach to guide students in reasoning their way through the presented challenge.

 Pediatrics presents a general overview of pediatric conditions seen in naturopathic practice and the differential diagnosis and assessment of the common problems of infancy, childhood and adolescence.
 This includes health maintenance, disease prevention, the early diagnosis and naturopathic treatment of common childhood conditions and diseases, and referral where appropriate.
 Emphasis is on the development of a healthy lifestyle at an early age.

-Public health will introduce students to concepts of public health, characterized by community development, healthy public policy, ecosystem wholeness and inter-sectoral approaches.
-This course will emphasize the importance of inter-professional practice and will provide opportunities for students to work with local community health organizations and contribute their naturopathic lens to a community health project.
+Public health will introduce students to concepts of public health.
+Public health is characterized by community development, active public policy, ecosystem wholeness, and inter-sectoral approaches.
+This course will emphasize the importance of interprofessional practice and will provide opportunities for students to work with local community health organizations and contribute their naturopathic lens to a community health project.